rikkijprince/rikkijprince.github.io/index.md

       </div>
       <div class="agent">
         <h3>Language Practice Designer AI</h3>
-        <p>Next, a third laser-focused target language practice designer AI will create daily drills tailored to your unique learning bottlenecks — from pronunciation to complex sentence structures.</p>
+        <p>Next, a fifth AI, that specializes in synthesizing the feed back from the first four AI agents into practical drills tailored to your unique learning bottlenecks — from pronunciation to complex sentence structures.</p>
       </div>
       <div class="agent">
         <h3>Pronunciation Coach AI</h3>